 In this article, we’ll show you how to perform test Stripe transactions on your site.

-- Create a Form to Test Stripe Payments
+- Creating a Form to Test Stripe Payments

-- Publish Your Form and Perform the Test
+- Publishing Your Form and Performing the Test

-- View Test Transactions on Your Stripe Account
+- Viewing Test Transactions in Your Stripe Account

-To begin testing the form, we’ll need to ensure that no real payments are made in the process.
-To do this, navigate to WPForms » Settings and go to the Payments tab.
+When testing your payment form, you’ll need to ensure that no real transactions are made in the process.
+To do so, navigate to WPForms » Settings and go to the Payments tab.

-On this page, scroll to the Stripe section to select the Test Mode checkbox.
+Here, scroll to the Stripe section and select the Test Mode checkbox.

 You should also check that there’s a green checkbox for the Connection Status.
 This lets you know that your site has been successfully connected to your Stripe account.

 Note: If you haven’t already connected your site to your Stripe account, you’ll be reminded to set up Stripe Connect.
 This will let your site send payment data to your Stripe account, and must be configured separately for live and test payments.